My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

 Tokyo has no shortage of coastline, shoreline, or riverbanks.
 It has canals that have transported people and goods for centuries, moats that surround former medieval estates, rivers with sources in the city's outlying mountains, and marshes that empty into Tokyo Bay.
 Riding along these waterfronts on a bicycle is an amazing—and, given the relative lack of elevation change, usually relaxing—way to explore the contours of Japan's capital.
-And don't worry if you haven't got a bike with you: local governments and private outfits across Tokyo have affordable and convenient rental options.
+And don't worry if you haven't got a bike with you: there are lots of affordable and convenient rental options.

 The Wakasu Kaihin Koen (Wakasu Seaside Park) occupies half of Wakasu Island, which sits in Tokyo Bay just off Koto City.
 A 6-km course follows the island's eastern coast.
 You can rent a bicycle at the cycling center near the gate bridge on the south side of the park.
 (And if you have kids, don't miss the mini-course next to the center, which has a collection of fun vehicles.)
 On the main cycling course, enjoy sweeping views of the bay, pleasant greenery, and lots of little rest areas.
 The island also has some great amenities that offer a taste of the outdoors in the big city, including a fishing center, a campground where you can barbecue, and a golf course.

-If you wish to rent a bicycle, the Tora-san Museum rents out bicycles, and Edogawa City has rentacycles at the bicycle parking areas at 11 train stations, including Kasai, Nishi-kasai, Kasai-Rinkai Park, and Koiwa.
+If you wish to rent a bicycle, the Tora-san Museum rents out bicycles, and Edogawa City has rent-a-cycles at the bicycle parking areas of 11 train stations, including Kasai, Nishi-kasai, Kasai-Rinkai Park, and Koiwa.